nunomourinho/ForensicVMServerAndClientDocs/docs/user/plugin_requirements.rst

 --------------------

 ..
 IMPORTANT::
-   ForensicVM requires administrator or root privileges for installation and running certain high-privilege operations like creating readonly windows shares!
+   ForensicVM plugin requires administrator or root privileges for installation and running certain high-privilege operations like creating readonly windows shares!